awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 ## Examples for 'describe\-maintenance\-window\-schedule'<a name="mw-cli-tutorials-describe-maintenance-window-schedule"></a>

-**Display the next ten scheduled maintenance window runs for a particular instance**
+**Display the next ten scheduled maintenance window runs for a particular node**
 Run the following command\.

 ------